mk12/sicp/notes/lecture.md

 - Maybe it would be marginally more efficient to skip the data abstraction!
 - It goes back to naming.
 If you have the name of the spirit, you have control over it.
 - One advantage: you might want to have alternative representations.
 If we use `cons` directly, we would have to reduce to lowest terms every time we make a rational number.
-- With the data abstraction, we could even move the lowest terms stuff to the selectors -- no other change in the code required.
+- With the data abstraction, we could even move the lowest terms stuff to the selectors---no other change in the code required.
 - Data abstraction lets us postpone decisions.

 ### Designing systems